 These are minimum sentences.
 The prison time served will be increased (up to life without parole in some cases) if any of the following applies:

-The murder counts as a hate crime
+- The murder counts as a hate crime

-You killed a police officer
+- You killed a police officer

-You shot out of a vehicle (“drive by shooting”)
+- You shot out of a vehicle (“drive-by shooting”)

-You have a prior murder conviction
+- You have a prior murder conviction

 Yes, you can fight a murder charge and there are several strong defenses we may be able to use in your case.
 Depending on the circumstances, any of the following defenses may work:

-Accidental killing.
-This is a very powerful defense in many murder cases and it can sometimes win your case outright.
-Basically, if the death happened accidentally (and you were not breaking any other laws), it simply is not a murder.
+- Accidental killing: This is a very powerful defense in many murder cases and it can sometimes win your case outright.
+Basically, if the death happened accidentally (and you were not breaking any other laws), it simply is not murder.
 You might walk free of all charges.
 However, if it happened while you were committing another crime, it could still count as murder.
 You need a lawyer to help you.

-Wrong person/“mistaken identity.”
-This is common when the supposed killer was not found until after the killing.
+- Wrong person/“mistaken identity”: This is common when the supposed killer was not found until after the killing.
 Police are often going by eyewitness reports and will arrest you if you match the description.
 However, if you assert that you were not there and we can establish an alibi for you, it is very hard to convict you.

-Defense of others.
-If the threat was to someone else rather than yourself, the same self-defense conditions may exist.
+- Defense of others: If the threat was to someone else rather than yourself, the same self-defense conditions may exist.

-Insanity.
-This is a defense we do not use unless it is necessary.
+- Insanity: This is a defense we do not use unless it is necessary.
 Most defendants do not want to be labeled this way, but there are times when it may be the only way to avoid a conviction.
 This defense is appropriate if there is evidence that you may suffer from a mental disability or mental illness.
 All we have to prove is that you could not understand the lethal nature of your actions when you took them, or that you were not able to tell right from wrong at the time you acted.
 Used carefully, this can be a very powerful defense.

 These are not the only ways to fight a murder charge, and it’s possible to construct a different defense that fits the specifics of your case.
 A good defense can be the difference between life in prison and moving on with your life.
 In some cases, you may even be able to resolve your case without ever going to trial.

-Let us give you a free consultation so you understand your options and how to protect yourself.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+Let us give you a free consultation to help you understand your options and how to protect yourself.
+Fill out the form to the right or call us and get your free consultation today.